 I never expected to be composing and playing music like I am today.
 I was born deaf.
-I grew up in love with science, video games and the usual nerdy things a typical boy at that age would be.
+I grew up in love with science, video games, and the usual nerdy things a typical boy at that age would be.
 I merely participated in General Music class.
 However, when I first chose my instruments in Fourth Grade I was attracted to the clarinet the most.
 This began my band career, and I was in for quite a journey.
 My deafness made it a huge challenge for me to learn how to play music.
 I struggled to learn how to practice and listen to myself play the clarinet, but I had several music teachers that helped me along the way.
-Hard work had to happen in order for me to get through it.
-The idea of much of my peers coming together to make music was just magical for me, and I kept coming back and working for more.
-I wanted to grow and get better to be able to enjoy the music even more.
-I started composing because I wanted to create the magical music that I heard in video game soundtracks but I eventually started learning how to compose for band by studying scores, and by listening in my band rehearsals.
-This enabled me to indulge myself in the music even more, and I enjoy it on a deeper level than I did before.
+I wanted to grow and get better to be able to enjoy music even more.
+I started composing because I wanted to create the magical music that I heard in video game soundtracks but I eventually started learning how to compose by studying scores and listening in rehearsals.
+This enabled me to indulge in the music even more, and I enjoy it on a deeper level than before.